ekanshgupta123/CMPE131-Group-4/meetings.md

 ## Meetings

-### 2022-11-15 at
+### 2022-11-15 at 10:30
- Me and Ekansh worked on the project as we got the githib going and the starting files were added
+Navdip and Ekansh worked on the project as we got the github going and the starting files were added

+### 2022-11-17 at 10:30
+	- Ekansh attended the meeting
+	- Worked on the functional requirements